The QUINCY model

 Funder: SFI/DAERA/UKRI

-Team members: TBA
+Team members: Gayathri Girish Nair

 Climate + biodiversity + water is a joint research centre between academic institutions in Ireland, Northern Ireland and Great Britain as well as multiple industry partners.
 We aim to tackle the joint global crises of climate change, biodiversity loss and water degradation from both a fundamental science point of view and applied and policy perspective.
 The PEM group is actively involved in Platform 1: Projections and working on future predictions of the carbon cycle under changes in climate and land use and novel ways to integrate biodiversity into land surface models.